 Typically, composite decking materials are not used for building the structural components of a deck.
 The floor framing and support structure are usually made of pressure-treated lumber, with the composites used for the decking and rails.
 Although more expensive than wood, the marginal cost increase of building a deck with composite can be offset by the material’s maintenance-free features.

 Extruded PVC trim.
-Few other building components say “finishing touch” more than the trim.
-Whether it's the corner boards of siding, the fascia, soffits or ceilings, trim is like the frame on a piece of art.
+Few other building materials say “finishing touch” more than the trim.
+Whether it’s the corner boards of siding, the fascia, soffits or ceilings, trim is like the frame on a piece of art.
 However, it can be one of the more difficult pieces to maintain.
 For example, fascia boards, the section of trim behind the gutters, can be impossible to properly paint without removing the entire gutter.

 A better option is one of the composite trim products on the market.
 For example, extruded cellular PVC needs no paint, can’t rot, and is cut or drilled just like real wood.
 It can be used for all non-stress bearing areas of the home, such as soffits, fascia, porch ceilings and window and door trim.
 It’s a great option for homes that are plagued with carpenter bees or woodpeckers – take away the food source, and these pests will be gone.